atomvm/AtomVM/doc/atomvm.md

 At present, AtomVM is only available via a checkout of the AtomVM github repository.

 > Note.
-Downloading the AtomVM github repository requires the installtion of the `git` program.
-Consult your local OS documentation for installtion of the `git` package.
+Downloading the AtomVM github repository requires the installation of the `git` program.
+Consult your local OS documentation for installation of the `git` package.

 	shell$ git clone https://github.com/atomvm/AtomVM
 	TODO